philiosi/kisti-pal/docs/htcondor_reference.rst

 Checking Condor Job Queue
 ----------------------------------------------------------------------------

+- `condor_q`:

-- `condor_q`: Shows jobs submitted by the user (yourself).
+  - Shows jobs submitted by the user (yourself).

   - Refer to `condor_q -help` or the official documentation for options.

+- `condor_q -alluser`

-- `condor_q -alluser`: Shows jobs submitted by other users.
+  - Shows jobs submitted by other users.

   - Only jobs on the single UI node (pal-ui-el7.sdfarm.kr, pal-ui02-el7.sdfarm.kr) can be checked.

-- `condor_q -alluser -global`: Shows jobs submitted by other users across all UI nodes (pal-ui-el7.sdfarm.kr, pal-ui02-el7.sdfarm.kr).
+- `condor_q -alluser -global`:

+  - Shows jobs submitted by other users across all UI nodes (pal-ui-el7.sdfarm.kr, pal-ui02-el7.sdfarm.kr).

 Analyzing IDLE Jobs in HTCondor
 ----------------------------------------------------------------------------